Proxymiity/MangaDex.zip/README.md

 # How does this work?
 ## General working schema
-Here's a Mermaid Sequence Diagram to help you understand how the worker works:
+Here's a Mermaid Sequence Diagram to help you understand how the MangaDex.zip works:

 ```mermaid
 sequenceDiagram